elcicd/el-CICD-docs/tutorial.md

   * There is no need to do so if you have already done it once
   * You will be asked for your `sudo` password when installing

-**NOTE**: Although it is pretty rare, Sealed Secret upgrades can result in breaking changes, so check the release notes on the Sealed Secrets site for the version in question before agreeing to upgrade.
-Upgrades will not break your current encryption/decryption keys.
+**NOTE**: Although very rare, Sealed Secret upgrades can result in breaking changes, so check the release notes on the Sealed Secrets site for the version in question before agreeing to upgrade.
+In general, upgrades will not break your current encryption/decryption keys.

 When the script completes, you can check each forked el-CICD Git repository to confirm that a read-only deploy key was added.
 Check that the master namespace, `el-cicd-non-prod-master`, was created and that a running instance of Jenkins was created.
 The script was designed to be idempotent, and this is one reason why a specific deploy key was stored for the Git repositories.

 #### Setting Your Cluster's Sealed Secrets Decryption Key

-Each microservice repository you cloned for the purpose of this tutorial has an example of a Sealed Secret.
-You will not be able to deploy any of the microservices in this tutorial without being able to decrypt them.
+Each microservice repository you cloned for the purpose of this tutorial has an example of a Sealed Secret, and you will not be able to deploy any of the microservices in this tutorial without being able to decrypt them.
 This part of the tutorial is actually important to pay attention to, because if you deploy your projects more than once across multiple clusters, you'll need to make sure that each cluster has the correct decryption key for each, and you will need to keep a copy of the `master.key` somewhere in case of disaster recovery.
-This process is documented in more detail on the [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#how-can-i-do-a-backup-of-my-sealedsecrets) site, but instead of backup and restoring, this is a backup and copy operation.
+This process is documented in more detail on the [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#how-can-i-do-a-backup-of-my-sealedsecrets) site, but instead of backup and restoring, this is a contrived copy operation.

 In the same repository as this tutorial, `el-CICD-docs`, run the following script: